 There was slowdown in Series-C and Series-D deals between 2105 and 2017, as aggressive players like Tiger Global, Naspers

-paused. ‘’We heard murmurs of lack of exits and returns from India which should get addressed by this deal.
+and Softbank paused. ‘’We heard murmurs of lack of exits and returns from India which should get addressed by this deal.
 This will definitely swing the sentiment in reverse direction,’’ says entrepreneur K Ganesh.

 He thinks the deal would encourage investors, both VCs and LPs, to take bolder steps and come in aggressively into nascent, underpenetrated sectors like what e-commerce